ibm-cloud-docs/openwhisk/openwhisk_apigateway.md

 Configure the OpenWhisk CLI with the API host.

-Two Bluemix regions are available that require their own unique API host and Authorization key.
+Two {{site.data.keyword.Bluemix_notm}} regions are available that require their own unique API host and Authorization key.

 * US South
   * API host: `openwhisk.ng.bluemix.net`